 3.11 Something is durable if it is able to endure long into the future while remaining efficient and effective.
-On this basis, durability has a temporal as well as qualitative aspect; for a thing to be durable, longevity is not enough, it must also be hard wearing.
+On this basis, durability has atemporal as well as qualitative as well as a temporal aspect; for a thing to be durable, longevity is not enough, it must also be hard wearing.